 We are the lessee on twelve ground leases with subsidiaries of UHS (for consolidated and unconsolidated investments).
 The remaining lease terms on the ground leases with subsidiaries of UHS range from approximately 28 years to approximately 78 years.
-The annual aggregate lease payments on these properties are approximately \$508,000 for the year ended 2021 and \$508,000 for each of the years ended 2022, 2023, 2024 and 2025, and an aggregate of \$29.0 million thereafter.
-See Note 7 for further disclosure around our lease accounting.
+The annual aggregate lease payments on these properties are estimated to be approximately \$508,000 during each of the years ended 2021 through 2025, and an aggregate of \$29.0 million thereafter.
+See Note 7 for additional lease accounting disclosure.

-Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of March 31, 2021 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
+Officers and Employees: Our officers are all employees of a wholly-owned subsidiary of UHS and although as of June 30, 2021 we had no salaried employees, our officers do typically receive annual stock-based compensation awards in the form of restricted stock.
 In special circumstances, if warranted and deemed appropriate by the Compensation Committee of the Board of Trustees, our officers may also receive one-time special compensation awards in the form of restricted stock and/or cash bonuses.